jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 ### Prayers

 Some people seem to enjoy using prayer to communicate with a higher power, petition for help, or express gratitude.
-Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake to me.[^luhrmann2020]
-Another possible purpose for the prayers is to teach about the inner world.
+Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake to me.[^belief] Another possible purpose for the prayers is to teach about the inner world.
 However, [IFS]({{< relref "ifs" >}}) conveys the same information with greater precision and finesse.